nikki-uwu/Meower/README.md

 ## 2. ⚠️ Safety Information

 **WARNING**: This device is for education and research only.
 Not a medical device.
-Do not use for diagnosis or treatment.
+Do not use for diagnosis or treatment. **Use battery power only** - USB introduces significant noise that ruins signal quality.

 ### Performance & Noise Considerations
-**For lowest noise and best performance, use battery power only!** Even from a pure performance standpoint, battery operation is essential - not just for safety.
+Even from a pure performance standpoint, battery operation is essential - not just for safety.
 Any USB connection introduces significant noise into the measurements.
 USB ground loops, switching power supplies, and computer interference can severely degrade signal quality.
 Always disconnect USB after configuration for research-quality recordings.

 ## 📚 What's in This Guide